When customers receive a survey by email, what’s the first thing they notice?

 Addressing clients from different geographical areas in their native language when surveyed is a must.
 Adjust the subject line to get appropriate attention; translate the rating and the follow-up question to make it familiar and easy to interact with.
 The survey customization option will make this endeavor rather easy to handle.

-Since your target is an increased response rate, consideration to such detail as language will repay the efforts.
+Since your target is an increased response rate, consideration of such detail as language will repay the efforts.
 Keep in mind that once your business commits to an international audience, the touchpoints must be customized accordingly.

 6. Offer incentives and highlight benefits